fluxcd/website/content/en/docs/migration/faq-migration.md

 ---
 title: FAQ
 linkTitle: FAQ
-description: "Flux v1 to v2 migration frequently asked questions."
+description: "Flux and Helm Operator migration frequently asked questions."
 weight: 100
 ---

-## Flux v1 vs v2 questions
+## v1 and v2

 ### What does Flux v2 mean for Flux?